 Thor’s Cave

-Cave in Bakewell
+Cave near Bakewell

 Thor's Cave is one of the top sights in Wetton, a spectacular natural cavern set high in a steep limestone crag overlooking the Manifold Valley.
 Its huge arched entrance, visible from the footpath below, has made it one of the most iconic geological features in the southern Peak District.
 But its appeal goes far beyond the dramatic setting.
 Thor's Cave has been a site of human activity for around 11,000 years, with excavations revealing Stone Age tools, Iron Age pottery, Roman artefacts, and the burials of at least seven individuals.